orientechnologies/orientdb-docs/source/Configuration.md

 ##### file.trackFileClose

 Log all the cases when files are closed.
-This is needed only for internal debugging purpose.
+This is needed only for internal debugging purposes..

 ```
 Setting name...: file.trackFileClose